sonyco-4u/Skill-Acquiziation-Show/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-NIGERIA FASHION SKILL ACQUISITION SHOW.
+# NIGERIA FASHION SKILL ACQUISITION SHOW.

 > This is my Capstone project for the first module in microverse, it is a static website for a Nigeria fashion skill acquisition show